 In ptychography, a small scanning convergent electron beam is transmitted through the sample (Fig. 5).
-Ptychography has been stated to be the most dose-efficient approach compared to a few other scanning transmission electron microscopy (STEM) imaging modes (Yang et al., 2015), including differential phase contrast (DPC).
+Ptychography has been stated to be the most dose-efficient approach compared with a few other STEM imaging modes (Yang et al., 2015), including differential phase contrast (DPC).
 Since ptychography is able to directly reconstruct the phase of the specimen, it ought to be beneficial for the imaging of weak phase objects such as biological molecules.
-One important potential benefit of ptychography is that, depending on the spatial frequency range of interest, the optimal CTF can be chosen by varying the probe convergence semi-angle (Yang et al., 2015, O'Leary et al., 2021).
-This allows the retrieval of information at both low spatial frequency, such as morphology, as well as at high frequency, such as macromolecular structures.
-One can design the experiment in such a way that the single particle data collection is split into a few groups, each of which is taken with significantly different probe convergence semi-angle to enhance the contrast for particular spatial frequencies.
+One important potential benefit of ptychography is that, depending on the spatial frequency range of interest, the optimal CTF can be chosen by varying the probe convergence semi-angle (Yang et al., 2015; O'Leary et al., 2021).
+This allows the retrieval of information at both low spatial frequency, such as morphology, and high frequency, such as macromolecular structures.
+One can design the experiment in such a way that the singleparticle data collection is split into a few groups, each of which is taken with a significantly different probe convergence semiangle to enhance the contrast for particular spatial frequencies.
 Since ptychography is an in silico imaging process, the reconstruction algorithm also plays a key role in the information transfer and, in fact, each algorithm possesses its own intrinsic contrast transfer function.
-For example, it was reported (O'Leary et al., 2021) that the extended ptychographic iterative engine (ePIE) (Maiden & Rodenburg, 2009), the most commonly used iterative ptychography reconstruction algorithm, delivers a broader contrast transfer range compared to the single-side-band (SSB) method (Rodenburg et al., 1993), a typical non-iterative algorithm for electron ptychography.
-Therefore, careful selection and optimisation of the reconstruction algorithm seems vital to obtain high contrast ptychographic phase images.
+For example, it was reported (O'Leary et al., 2021) that the extended ptychographic iterative engine (ePIE) (Maiden & Rodenburg, 2009), the most commonly used iterative ptychography reconstruction algorithm, delivers a broader contrast transfer range compared with the single-side-band (SSB) method (Rodenburg et al., 1993), a typical non-iterative algorithm for electron ptychography.
+Therefore, careful selection and optimization of the reconstruction algorithm seems vital to obtain highcontrast ptychographic phase images.

 Like with any cryo-EM technique, the absolute total information transfer in ptychography will be limited by the total electron dose the sample can withstand.
-Recently, it has been experimentally demonstrated that electron ptychography can resolve sub-2 Å resolution on 2D materials using less than 400 e-/Å2 (~1.5 GGy) (Chen et al., 2020).
-Also last year, cryo-ptychographic reconstructed phase images were shown for virus particles that were inspected using a typical cryo-EM dose of ~20 e-/Å2 (~75 MGy) down to nanometer resolution (Zhou et al., 2020).
+Recently, it has been experimentally demonstrated that electron ptychography can resolve sub-2 Å resolution on 2D materials using less than $400 \, \mathrm{e^- \ \mathring{A}^{-2}} \, (\sim 1.5 \, \mathrm{GGy})$ (Chen et al., 2020).
+Also, last year, cryo-ptychographic reconstructed phase images were shown for virus particles that were inspected using a typical cryo-EM dose of $\sim 20 \, \mathrm{e^- \ \mathring{A}^{-2}} \, (\sim 75 \, \mathrm{MGy})$ down to nanometre resolution (Zhou et al., 2020).

-Simulations have shown that the use of a structured probe with random speckles can introduce strong fluctuations to the diffraction pattern which are particular helpful for ultra-low-fluence data as is the case in cryo-EM (Pelz et al., 2017).
-It was predicted that ptychography would need two orders of magnitude fewer molecules imaged, compared to conventional defocus cryo-EM, to obtain the same target resolution within the same dose-lifetime of the specimen (Pelz et al., 2017).
-Similar probe shaping proposals have been carried out experimentally in STEM ptychography or its variant setups (Yang et al., 2016, Broek et al., 2019, Allars et al., 2021) using thin film-based phase masks.
-Alternatively, one can use electrostatic electron wave shaping devices (Verbeeck et al., 2018, Tavabi et al., 2020) to avoid profuse scattering from the thin film masks.
+Simulations have shown that the use of a structured probe with random speckles can introduce strong fluctuations to the diffraction pattern which are particular helpful for ultra-lowfluence data as is the case in cryo-EM (Pelz et al., 2017).
+It was predicted that ptychography would need two orders of magnitude fewer molecules imaged, compared with conventional defocus cryo-EM, to obtain the same target resolution within the same dose lifetime of the specimen (Pelz et al., 2017).
+Similar probe shaping proposals have been carried out experimentally in STEM ptychography or its variant setups (Yang et al., 2016; Broek et al., 2019; Allars et al., 2021) using thin-film-based phase masks.
+Alternatively, one can use electrostatic electron wave shaping devices (Verbeeck et al., 2018; Tavabi et al., 2020) to avoid profuse scattering from the thin-film masks.